shawenyao/jekyll-now/_posts/2020-11-10-The-Birth-of-a-Galaxy.md

 ## Spiral Arms

-[Archimedean spiral](https://en.wikipedia.org/wiki/Archimedean_spiral) makes a really nice basis for the skeletons of the spiral arms .
+At first glance, [Archimedean spiral](https://en.wikipedia.org/wiki/Archimedean_spiral) bears remarkable resemblance to the spiral arms.
 In polar coordinates, the curve is given by:

 $$
 r = \theta ^ k